joseph1606/CONNECTIONS/README.md

     Vis(networkx_graph)

     Description:
-    Visualizes the input graph by taking in an <Networkx Object> using the Pyvis library.
+    Visualizes the Networkx Object using the Pyvis library.
     Generates an interactive HTML visualization of the graph.